PyroCMS-Addons/mailchimp-module/README.md

 #### Important Message
 ```
 Please note, while this module is still in alpha, any code updates you receive,
-please uninstall and reinstall the module.
-There will be no upgrade path
+please reinstall the module.
+There will be no upgrade path while under
-while under heavy development.
-Many of the fields may undergo name
+heavy development.
+Many of the fields may undergo name changes and
-changes and I may not be including an upgrade path
-until I am in Beta.
+I may not be including an upgrade path until I am in Beta.
 ```

 ## About